 Gigapixel AI works best with newer computers that have good graphics cards.
 For smooth operation, you'll want at least 8GB RAM (16GB is better), a multi-core CPU, and a CUDA-compatible NVIDIA graphics card with 4GB+ VRAM.
 The software can run on older systems, but you'll notice much slower processing times.
 Mac users need macOS 10.14 or newer.
 If your computer struggles with the program, try closing other applications while using it or processing smaller batches of images.

-How much can I really enlarge my photos with Gigapixel AI?You can enlarge images up to 600% of their original size, which is about 6x larger.
-The results are usually impressive for most photos, especially compared to standard resizing methods.
+How much can I really enlarge my photos with Gigapixel AI?You can enlarge images up to 6x their original size.
+The results are usually better than standard resizing methods.
 The quality depends on your starting image - clearer original photos give better results.
-Gigapixel works well for doubling or tripling image size, but pushing to the maximum 600% might show some artificial textures in certain cases.
-The AI handles different image types like portraits, landscapes, and artwork differently to get the best results.
+Gigapixel works well for doubling or tripling image size, but pushing to the maximum 6x might show some artificial textures in certain cases.
+The AI handles different image types like portraits, landscapes, and artwork differently to get the best results, with 9 different AI models optimized for specific content.

 Can Gigapixel AI fix blurry photos?Yes, Gigapixel AI can improve slightly blurry photos, but it's not magic.
 It works best on photos that are soft due to low resolution or minor focus issues.
 The Face Recovery feature is particularly good at sharpening facial details in portraits.
 For seriously out-of-focus or motion-blurred images, you'll see improvements but not perfect clarity.
 For best results, combine Gigapixel with Topaz Sharpen AI if you have very blurry images.
 Remember that the AI can't create details that weren't captured in the original photo.

-How does Gigapixel AI compare to Photoshop's resizing tools?Gigapixel AI typically produces much better results than Photoshop's standard resizing tools.
-While Photoshop uses more basic algorithms like bicubic smoothing, Gigapixel uses advanced AI that can actually add realistic details to enlarged images.
+How does Gigapixel AI compare to Photoshop's resizing tools?Gigapixel AI typically produces better results than Photoshop's standard resizing tools.
+While Photoshop uses more basic algorithms like bicubic smoothing, Gigapixel uses neural networks trained on millions of image pairs that can actually add realistic details to enlarged images.
 You'll notice the biggest difference when making large enlargements - Photoshop often creates pixelated or overly smoothed results, while Gigapixel maintains textures and sharpness.
 The downside is that Gigapixel takes longer to process images and isn't built into your existing workflow like Photoshop's tools.

 How many credits do I need for batch processing multiple images?Each image you process uses one credit, regardless of size or how much you enlarge it.
 So if you batch process 20 images, you'll use 20 credits.
-The Starter Plan gives you 200 credits monthly, which is enough for about 200 images.
-The Premium Plan includes 3000 credits monthly, ideal for photographers or designers working with lots of images.
+The Starter Plan gives you 300 credits monthly (3,600 yearly when billed annually), which is enough for about 300 images.
+The Premium Plan includes 1,000 credits monthly (12,000 yearly), ideal for photographers or designers working with lots of images.
 Unused credits roll over to the next month, which helps if your workload varies.
-The free trial gives you 5 credits daily to test the software before committing to a paid plan.
+The free plan gives you 8 credits daily to test the software before committing to a paid plan.

 Our newsletter comes with exclusive discounts, trials and practical insights from within the industry